-MKT 5308 Services Marketing
+MKT 5308 Services Marketing 3 SCH

-Prerequisite: MKT 5305 or special permission

-This advanced course addresses the challenges of creating and delivering high quality services in professional practices and services within industries such as financial, healthcare, educational, high-tech, manufacturing, and retail.
+Prerequisite: MKT 5305 or special permission 3 lecture hours This advanced course addresses the challenges of creating and delivering high quality services in professional practices and services within industries such as financial, healthcare, educational, high-tech, manufacturing, and retail.
 Topics include: how customer behavior and expectations play a role in the service environment; branding, promoting and positioning services; managing demand and capacity in service organizations; distribution and pricing in services; building customer loyalty; workforce development; and managing customer complaints.

-MKT 5309 Strategic Market Planning
+MKT 5309 Strategic Market Planning 3

-Prerequisites: MKT 5305, MKT 5307
+SCH Prerequisites: MKT 5305, MKT 5307

 This course focuses on the application and further development of concepts learned in marketing management and research.
 It provides an integrated approach to the use of marketing tools and concepts in the formulation and execution of a marketing plan.
-At a minimum, the following subjects are dis- cussed: market share, industry growth, overall impact of marketing strategy, competitive appraisals, evaluating the firm's ability to compete, and identifying marketing factors that contribute to the success of a strategy.
+At a minimum, the following subjects are discussed: market share, industry growth, overall impact of marketing strategy, competitive appraisals, evaluating the firm's ability to compete, and identifying marketing factors that contribute to the success of a strategy.

-MKT 5310 Advertising and Promotion Management
+MKT 5310 Advertising and Promotion Management 3 SCH

-This course provides an in-depth study of advertising and sales promotion theories and strategies.
+Prerequisite: MKT 5305, or special permission 3 lecture hours theories and strategies.
 Special emphasis is placed on consumer behavior.
 At a minimum, the following subjects are discussed: advertising and promotion analysis and targeting, budgeting, media selection, consumer and trade pro- motions, publicity, theories and applications in consumer behavior, and evaluating advertising effectiveness.